ayerble/rulesbot/README.md

 # How to Use

 ## Installing node.js packages:
-In your terminal, execute `npm init -y` to install all the necessary node.js packages.
+In your terminal, execute `npm install` to install all the necessary node.js packages.

 ## Creating a `config.json`: